AndreMilota/Simple_MMUI_3/README.txt

 Note a bug was found in Tool_Box.add_tool_mandatory_args When t_description["function"]["description"] is set it was hardwired and as a result it only worked in that branch where there was just one tool

+9-6-2024 Andre
+In this Branch we are going to try to use Chain of Thought to deal with multiple gestures. this may require dealing with responses that contain both text and function calls.